thrycyk/thrycyk/README.md

 I completed **Module 1**, focusing on applying the Basics - SELECT, INSERT, UPDATE, DELETE, COUNT, DISTINCT, and LIMIT to real-world SQL queires.
-TABLE, ALTER, DROP, TRUNCATE.

 ---